yarohtar/cam-maths-notes-obsidian/README.md

 Next open the app and create a new Vault.
 You can delete the default file.

-Go to settings (on computer, hit CTRL+, or click the gear icon on t.
+Go to settings (on computer, hit CTRL+, or click the gear icon on the bottom left; on phone swipe right and click the gear icon).

 Go to Community Plugins.
 Enable them.
 Then click Browse and search for "Git".
 Install the plugin and make sure to enable it when it installs (there will be a button on the same page).

 Close the Settings window(s).

-Hit CTRL+P to open the command palette (on windows) or click the bottom-right button and then click "Open command palette" (on android).
+Open the command palette (on computer you can hit CTRL+P OR find the button on the left panel; on phone you need to click the bottom right button and click "Open the command palette")

 Search for "Git: Clone an existing remote repo" command and hit enter.